Enabling Integration and Interaction for Decentralized Artificial Intelligence in Airline Disruption Management: A Case Study

 \section{A Case Study}

 For an exhibition of the fusion of AI and DLT for airline disruption management, we consider a system of systems modeling of the network operations control center at Southwest Airlines (i.e. SWA-NOC).
-For our demonstration, each of the eleven functional roles in SWA-NOC is modeled as a separate AI system (i.e. intelligent agent) defined by a uncertainty transfer function model (UTFM) and a predictive transfer function model (PTFM), as described by \cite{Ogunsina2021a} and \cite{Ogunsina2021b} respectively.